shprink/conferences/2017/introduction-to-ionic/slides/Ionic.md

     </div>
     <aside class="notes">
         <ol>
             <li>Ionic has a huge community, we are around 12 thousands developers on the Ionic Worldwide Slack.
-The bigger the community the easiest it is to find good resources, plugins, or find the answer to questions you might have.</li>
+As you know The biggest the community is, the easiest it is to find good resources, plugins, or find the answer to your questions.</li>
-            <li>Ionic is in the top 50 most popular open source project on Github with 29 thousands stars</li>
+            <li>Ionic is within the top 50 most popular open source project on Github with 29 thousands stars</li>
-            <li>and the estimated number of applications created with Ionic is four million!</li>
+            <li>and the official estimated number of applications created with Ionic is four million!</li>
         </ol>
         <b>As you can see, Ionic is extremely popular and it is not going anywhere!</b>
     </aside>